 Hong Kong: some pictures

 What about you?
-Have you ever been in Hong Kong?
+Have you ever been to Hong Kong?
 Did you like it?
 Check out my guide if you are thinking about moving abroad.

-Here some more info if you want to visit Lijiang, in China.
-Here the guide on how to cross the border between Shenzhen and Hong Kong.
-Here the travel guide to China.
+Here is more info if you want to visit Lijiang in China.
+Here is the guide on how to cross the border between Shenzhen and Hong Kong.
+Here is the travel guide to China.